-14:50-16:30 Antibody testing HALL A Chairs: Brian G. Weinshenker, USA; Mike Zandi, UK 14:50-15:40 Is long COVID an autoimmune disease?
-Capsule: Long COVID refers to diverse symptoms, neurological and otherwise, that follow COVID-19 infection.
-The existence of this condition as a unique syndrome and its cause(s) remain uncertain.
-Is there reason to believe that long COVID is an autoimmune disease?
-14:50-15:00 Moderator: Tom Pollak , UK Introduction and Pre-Debate Voting 15:00-15:15 Yes: Michael D. Geschwind, USA 15:15-15:30 No : Hans-Peter Hartung , Germany 15:30-15:40 Discussion, Rebuttals and Post-Debate Voting 15:40-16:30 Is it required to send focused antibody testing on patients with suspected autoimmune encephalitis, or should all patients be screened with a panel of antibody tests?
+14:50-16:30 Antibody testing HALL A 15:40-16:30 Is it sufficient to send focused antibody testing on patients with suspected autoimmune encephalitis, or should all patients be screened with a panel of antibody tests?
 Capsule: Autoimmune encephalitis (AE) is frequently associated with antibodies against neuronal, synaptic or glial proteins.
-Several clinical syndromes (about 20) of AE have been reported to date.
+Several clinical syndromes of AE have been reported to date.
 Correct diagnosis of AE depends on the disease phenotype, exclusion of alternative cause (infection, metabolic and neuropsychiatric) and identification of a specific antibody in serum and CSF.
 Both missed diagnosis and misdiagnosis of AE are recognised, and seronegative AE has been reported.
 Detection of serum antibody alone may be of uncertain significance without the clinical phenotype.
 Should antibody testing in suspected AE be focused on the specific syndrome or routinely carried out on an extensive panel of autoimmune and paraneoplastic antibodies?
-15:40-15:50 Moderator: Abhijit Chaudhuri , UK Introduction and Pre-Debate Voting 15:50-16:05 Yes: Eoin Flanagan, USA 16:05-16:20 No: Ruth Geraldes Nuffield, UK 16:20-16:30 Discussion, Rebuttals and Post-Debate Voting 16:30-16:50 Coffee Break, Exhibition & e-Posters Visit

-16:50-18:30 Corticosteroid treatment HALL A Chair: Friedemann Paul, Germany 16:50-17:40 Diabetes mellitus-associated plexopathy is an inflammatory vasculitis and should be treated with high dose corticosteroids Capsule: An infrequent but very disabling complication of diabetes mellitus is lumbosacral plexopathy (also known as diabetic amyotrophy), often initially asymmetrical accompanied by prominent pain and proximal weakness.
+15:40-15:50 Moderator: Abhijit Chaudhuri , UK Introduction and Pre-Debate Voting 15:50-16:05 Yes: Eoin Flanagan , USA 16:05-16:20 No: Ruth Geraldes Nuffield, UK 16:20-16:30 Discussion, Rebuttals and Post-Debate Voting 16:30-16:50 Coffee Break, Exhibition & ePosters Visits 16:50-18:30 Corticosteroid treatment HALL A Chair: Boleslav Lichterman, Russia 16:50-17:40 Diabetes mellitus-associated plexopathy is an inflammatory vasculitis and should be treated with high dose corticosteroids Capsule: An infrequent but very disabling complication of diabetes mellitus is lumbosacral plexopathy (also known as diabetic amyotrophy), often initially asymmetrical accompanied by prominent pain and proximal weakness.
 The pathogenesis is controversial, but nerve biopsies have demonstrated evidence of microvasculitis with ischemic and inflammatory changes.
-Corticosteroids can be very effective in speeding improvement and many expert clinicians continue to advocate this treatment in spite of the lack of definite data 16:50-17:00 Moderator: Divyanshu Dubey , USA Introduction and Pre-Debate Voting 17:00-17:15 Yes: Jim Dyck, USA 17:15-17:30 No: Alasdair Coles, UK 17:30-17:40 Discussion, Rebuttals and Post-Debate Voting 17:40-18:30 Cerebral amyloid angiopathy (CAA) may lead to inflammatory vasculopathy; patients with cerebral amyloid angiitis should receive corticosteroids on diagnosis.
+Corticosteroids can be very effective in alleviating pain and many 16:50-17:00 expert clinicians continue to advocate this treatment in spite of the lack of definite data Moderator: Divyanshu Dubey , USA 10.50-17.00 Introduction and Pre-Debate Voting 17:00-17:15 Yes: Jim Dyck, USA 17:15-17:30 No: Alasdair Coles ,UK 17:30-17:40 Discussion, Rebuttals and Post-Debate Voting 17:40-18:30 Cerebral amyloid angiopathy (CAA) may lead to inflammatory vasculopathy; patients with cerebral amyloid angiitis should receive corticosteroids on diagnosis.
 Capsule: CAA is a vasculopathy characterised by amyloid beta (AB) deposition in cortical and meningeal blood vessels.
 Cerebrovascular AB deposit may provoke an inflammatory response, leading to perivascular inflammation and vasculitis.
 Acute, subacute, as well as chronic or progressive focal and multifocal neurological dysfunction are recognised in CAA and often attributed to the inflammatory response.
 Early corticosteroid therapy is considered by some to be beneficial in cerebral amyloid angiitis.
-17:10-17:50 Moderator: Friedemann Paul, Germany 17:50-18:05 Yes: Joab Chapman, Israel 18:05-18:20 No: Abhijit Chaudhuri, UK 18:20-18:30 Discussion, Rebuttals and Post-Debate Voting 18:30 Networking Reception (Exhibition Area)
+17:40-17:50 Moderator: Friedemann Paul , Germany 17:50-18:05 Yes: Joab Chapman, Israel 18:05-18:20 No: Abhijit Chaudhuri, UK 18:20-18:30 Discussion, Rebuttals and Post-Debate Voting 18:30 Networking Reception (Exhibition Area)